Forced organ harvesting from Falun Gong practitioners in China: Organ transplantation in China

-By the 1990s, growing concerns about possible abuses arising from coerced consent and corruption led medical groups and human rights organizations to start condemning China's use of prisoner organs.
-These concerns resurfaced in 2001, when a Chinese military doctor testified before U.S. Congress that he had taken part in organ extraction operations from executed prisoners, some of whom were not yet dead.
-In December 2005, China's Deputy Health Minister Huang Jiefu acknowledged that up to 95% of transplant organs from deceased donors, which make up 65% of all transplantations, came from executed prisoners and promised steps to prevent abuse.
-Huang reiterated these claims in 2008 and 2010, stating that over 90% of organ transplants from deceased donors are sourced from prisoners.
-In 2006, the World Medical Association demanded that China cease harvesting organs from prisoners, who are not deemed able to properly consent.
+Since 2005 China's Deputy Health Minister Huang Jiefu acknowledged on several occasions that approximately 65% of organ transplants in China were sourced from executed prisoners.
+In 2006 the World Medical Association demanded that China cease harvesting organs from prisoners, who are not deemed able to properly consent.
+When China banned organ exports to foreign countries in 2007, the price for kidneys skyrocketed in South Korea.
 In 2014, Huang Jiefu said that reliance on organ harvesting from death row inmates was declining, while simultaneously defending the practice of using prisoners' organs in the transplantation system.

-In addition to sourcing organs from death-row inmates, international observers and researchers have also expressed concern that prisoners of conscience are killed to supply the organ transplant industry.
-These individuals were not convicted of capital crimes, and in many cases were imprisoned extrajudicially on the basis of their political or religious beliefs.
+Experts have also expressed concern that in addition to executed prisoners, non-death-row political prisoners and prisoners of conscience are also being used to supply the organ transplant industry.
+Researchers, including ones affiliated with The Epoch Times, the International Coalition to End Transplant Abuse in China, and the Victims of Communism Memorial Foundation, point out that data from China between 2010 and 2018 may have been falsified or manipulated because of "contradictory, implausible, or anomalous data artefacts" and because they match a quadratic equation with model parsimony that is one to two orders of magnitude smoother than those of other nations.
+Some apparently nonvoluntary donors appear to have been misclassified as voluntary.
+This occurs alongside voluntary organ transplant activity often incentivized by cash payments.
+They also report that in some cases, problematic declarations of brain death suggest that surgeons in China "executed" organ donors from 1980 to 2015.

 Persecution of Falun Gong

 Falun Gong is a Chinese qigong discipline involving meditation and a moral philosophy rooted in Buddhist tradition.
 The practice rose to popularity in the 1990s in China, and by 1998, Chinese government sources estimated that as many as 70 million people had taken up the practice.
 Perceiving that Falun Gong was a potential threat to the Party's authority and ideology, Communist Party leader Jiang Zemin initiated a nationwide campaign to eradicate the group in July 1999.

 An extra-constitutional body called the 6-10 Office was created to lead the persecution of Falun Gong, and authorities mobilized the state media apparatus, judiciary, police force, army, education system, families, and workplaces to "struggle" against the group.

 Since 1999, Falun Gong practitioners have been the targets of systematic torture, mass imprisonment, forced labour, and psychiatric abuse, all with the aim of forcing them to recant their beliefs.
 As of 2009, the New York Times reported that at least 2,000 Falun Gong practitioners had been killed amid the persecution campaign; Falun Gong sources documented over 3,700 named death cases by 2013.
-Due to the difficulty in accessing and relaying information from China, however, this may represent only a portion of actual deaths.
+Due to the difficulty in accessing and relaying information from China, however, this may represent only a small portion of actual deaths.